 "The value for students is twofold," she said.
 "The obvious one is that it gives them professional experience at the pace of the student learning experience.
 Students get great portfolio items and demonstrate the ability to make decisions based on quantitative data."

 Just as important, Preston said, "They get glimpses into lives not quite like their own.
 Different kinds of people, and different types of situations people live with, things most of our students simply don't know about."

 Preston described her students' reactions as being extraordinarily mature and empathetic.
 "They really do learn how to put themselves in someone else's shoes and gain a depth of perception," she said.
 "That's pretty exciting."

 The wide range of service merged into the curriculum at St. Ambrose also includes:

 That all of these experiences can provide lessons that resonate for a lifetime is obvious beyond the campus and even the greater Quad Cities community.

 "I see the students not just doing a good deed, but setting a course for the long term," said Lydia's director, Klopp.
 "The question is, ‘Are you willing to go outside your life?'
 The power of one person is far more than what you see."

-MORE LIKE THIS:College of Arts and Sciences, College of Business, College of Health and Human Services, For Alumni, For Faculty and Staff, For Parents, For Prospective Graduate Students, For Prospective Undergraduates, For the Media, Scene
+MORE LIKE THIS:College of Arts and Sciences, College of Business, College of Health and Human Services, For Alumni, For Parents, For Prospective Graduate Students, For Prospective Undergraduates, Scene